fcador/PandoraToolKit/Readme.md

 -----
 Pandora is a toolkit to help making basic modal boxes to display infos, to ask user for cookie consent or to display videos.

-Pandora Consent will show after the loading of the DOM the different cookies you are asking user to consent.
-You can let the user choose between refuse, accept all, or accept selected ones.
-After submit, Pandora Consent will automatically treat the form and add the cookies who need to be registered.
+Pandora Consent is a customizable web component designed to handle user consent for the use of cookies on your site.
+Upon the completion of DOM loading, Pandora Consent displays a comprehensive list of cookies for which you are seeking user approval.
+It provides users with the option to either refuse all cookies, accept all, or selectively accept some.
+Upon user interaction, the component emits custom events to signify the user's decision.
+You can listen to these events - namely 'cookies-accepted', 'cookies-partially-accepted', and 'cookies-refused' - to adapt your site's behavior accordingly.

 Pandora Info will show a modal of information with only one button to close the modal.